dwhiffing/fury/content/nato/it/navy/body.md

-established first **Operation Maritime Guard** in 1992 and then **Operation Sharp Guard** in 1993 to enforce UN sanctions on the rival nationalist and ethnic factions in the FRY, which had the side benefit of intercepting contraband headed for Italy.
+established first **Operation Maritime Guard** in 1992 and then **Operation Sharp Guard** in 1993 to enforce UN sanctions on the rival nationalist and ethnic factions in the FRY, which had the side benefit of interdicting contraband headed for Italy.
 The Italian navy was decisively engaged in supporting these operations.

 <img src="/assets\images\nato\it\navy\image2.jpg" style="width:6.39823in;height:4.55554in" />